Getty Tondal

 The Getty Tondal, also known as Les visions du chevalier Tondal is an illuminated manuscript from 1475, now in the Getty Museum.
 It is a French version and is the only surviving fully illuminated manuscript of the Visio Tnugdali.
 It has 20 miniatures by Simon Marmion and elaborate borders with "CM" for the initials of Margaret of York, Duchess of Burgundy and her husband Charles the Bold.
 The text was scribed by David Aubert in Ghent, while the miniatures were done in Valenciennes, where Marmion was based.
-Only the fifteen pages with two-column miniatures and five pages with single column miniatures have borders.
-There are only 45 folios, meaning that most have miniatures.
+There are only 45 folios total, only the fifteen pages with two-column miniatures and five pages with single column miniatures have borders.
 The manuscript is fully available online.

 History

 Origin

 The Getty Tondal was commissioned by Margaret of York, Duchess of Burgundy in 1475.
 During this time she had other works she requested or collected for her own personal reading quarters.
 She was one of the most powerful women of her time period and as such had access to a variety of different methods of attaining manuscripts.
 She commissioned the scribe David Aubert and illuminator Simon Marmion, who was also patronized at this same time by Margaret's husband.